dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   * For each record, extract the shape and metadata which defines the basin and 2, 5, and 7 day probabilities.

   * Check if this shape is a duplicate that has already been processed.
-If so, skip it.
+If it is an exact duplicate, with the same basin, file timestamp, issue time, and min/max lat/lon values, ignore it.
+If the file timestamp is older than the existing shape, also ignore it.
+If the file timestamp is newer than the existing shape, replace the existing shape with the new one.

+ * Loop over the filters defined in the configuration file and apply the following logic for each.

+  * Subset the list of genesis shapes based on the current filter criteria.

   * Search the Best track genesis events to see if any occurred inside the shape within 7 days of the issuance time.
 If multiple genesis events occurred, choose the one closest to the issuance time.